14. Base Cation Dynamics

 The base saturation (BS) is then calculated as the initial BS plus the change:

-The initial BS ( ) can be derived from Equation 14.10 for non-calcareous soils.
-For calcareous soils, is set to 100%.
+It can be derived from Equation 14.11 for non-calcareous soils.
+For calcareous soils, it is set to 100%.

-The BS calculated above can be larger than 100%, which indicate the extra "buffer" BC pool.
+The calculated BS can be higher than 100%, which indicate the extra "buffer" BC pool.

 For calcareous soils, we assume soil pH remained unchanged during the entire period.
 For non-calcareous soils, we assume a linear relationship between pH 4.5 and pH 6.5 with a base saturation varying from 20-100%, according to: